 Theme of the Gumi Village

 Theme of Magicant

 Theme of the Final Battle

 ルームナンバー (PSI MIX)

 Another 2 (PSI Mix) ~ And Goes On

 - Ness' name is an anagram for SNES, or just a reference to Nintendo's first system, the NES.

 - The character name Lier X. Agerate is wordplay of Liar Exaggerate.

-- The towns of Earthbound have numbers in their name according to the order Ness travels to.
+- The towns of EarthBound have numbers in their name according to the order Ness travels to.
 ONEtt, TWOson, THREEd, FOURside.
 These places may also mean that their sum is ten.
 Like in SUMmers and TENda Village.

-- The game has several Beatles references.
+- The game contains several Beatles references.
 For example, there is a yellow submarine whose color is "purely coincidental" and an non-player character who gives the player a pop quiz "A Beatles song, XXXterday.
 Can you fill in the blanks?" with the choices being 'Yes' or 'No'.
 There are several alleged samples from Beatles songs in some of the game's music.